Holiday inspiration currently loading...

 Your Hotel in Shieldaig

-A whitewashed row of classic former fishermen’s cottages makes up your hotel for three nights at one of the most peaceful locations in Scotland.
+A whitewashed row of classic former fishermen’s cottages makes up your hotel for your final three nights at one of the most peaceful locations in Scotland.
 Help yourself to a beer or a dram from the well-stocked honesty bar and choose a comfortable pew with views across the gleaming waters towards enigmatic Shieldaig Island.
-Dinner is serve either in the calm restaurant or more lively bar – the choice is yours.
+Dinner is served either in the calm restaurant or more lively bar – the choice is yours.
 Either way, each menu majors on the best of what’s available from the huge local larder.